 Isaac Cordel’s Follow the Leaders — “the collapse of capitalism and the side effects of progress.”

-Cli-Fi is the Real, as hyperreal sci-fi passes into memory, a capitalist anachronism exhausted by a self-fulfilling sixth mass extinction.
+Cli-Fi is the Real, as sci-fi passes into memory, a capitalist anachronism, exhausted by a self-fulfilling mass extinction.

-Lately known as the Anthropocene, that sixth mass extinction’s mother tongue is not sci-fi, but cli-fi.
-It speaks of narratives that nations have manufactured for millennia to re(de)fine nature.
+Mass extinction’s mother tongue, cli-fi speaks of narratives which nations have manufactured for millennia to re(de)fine nature.
 As they are constructed and discarded, on an astronomically lucky paradise melting beyond contemporary understanding, and reproducing turbulent new abnormals.

 The Technocratic Exhaustion

-Anchored to the principle that everything is connected, cli-fi blossoms from the failure of science and its fiction, as both degrade through capitalism’s lethal translation.
+Anchored to the universal principle that everything is connected, cli-fi blossoms from the failure of science and its fiction, as both degrade through technocracy’s lethal translation.

 The Heat Death of Sci-Fi